 The STA fund is estimated to decrease approximately \$0.6 million in STA revenues.
 Interest is estimated to decrease by \$10,000.
-There is a \$0.5 million decrease in expenditures for pass-through funds.
-A \$1.3 million decrease in transfers to the General Fund, Santa Paula Branch Line Special Revenue Fund and VCTC Intercity Fund for associated activities due to normal fluctuation in needs in Fiscal Year 2021/2022 for the VCTC Intercity budget.
-The fund balance is expected to increase by \$0.5 million due to pass-through disbursements after the beginning fund balance was adjusted for anticipated changes.
+There is a \$0.5 million decrease in expenditures for pass-through funds as carry-over funding was disbursed in the previous year..
+A \$1.5 million decrease in transfers to the General Fund, Santa Paula Branch Line Special Revenue Fund and VCTC Intercity Fund for associated activities due to normal fluctuation in needs in Fiscal Year 2021/2022 for the VCTC Intercity budget.
+The fund balance is expected to increase by \$0.4 million since the beginning fund balance was adjusted for anticipated changes.
 Although not budgeted, these funds could be used (thus lowering the fund balance) for nonrecurring capital costs associated with Metrolink Capital and rehabilitation expenditures, possible bus purchases for the VCTC Intercity Service or other transit projects benefiting the County.
+The STA fund is considered a major fund.

-The actual information for Fiscal Year 2019/2020 and the budgeted information for Fiscal Years 2020/2021 and 2021/2022 are included in Table 20 - State Transit Assistance Fund Fiscal Years 2019/2020 to 2021/2022.
+The actual information for Fiscal Year 2019/2020 and the budgeted information for Fiscal Years 2020/2021 and 2021/2022 are included in Table 23 - State Transit Assistance Fund Fiscal Years 2019/2020 to 2021/2022.